Motus RecruitingMotus RecruitingMotus RecruitingMotus Recruiting

 How to Define a Good “Culture Fit”

-By Motus Recruiting | All Topics, Hiring Manager’s Guide | 25 June, 2018
+All Topics, Hiring Manager’s Guide | June 25th, 2018

 In the world of hiring, you will hear phrases like, “The candidate wasn’t a good culture fit.”
 As a hiring manager, you might have even said this yourself.
 But how often is what makes a good culture fit challenged?
 Not often enough.
 Too often the term “culture fit” is used as a reason for not hiring someone, and it has become a crutch to hiring managers who can’t seem to explain why they just don’t see the person fitting in with the company.
 This is a big issue that is affecting all kinds of people, but in truth, it might not be the candidate’s fault.